solana-labs/solana-program-library/docs/src/stake-pool.md

 * computation budget per instruction

-A stake pool may manage hundreds of staking accounts, so it is impossible to updating the total value of the stake pool in one instruction.
+A stake pool may manage hundreds of staking accounts, so it is impossible to update the total value of the stake pool in one instruction.
 Thankfully, the command-line utility does all of the work of breaking up transactions.

 ```sh